Eurovision Song Contest 1972: Contest overview

-The contest was held on 25 March 1972, beginning at 21:30 (BST) and lasting 1 hour and 45 minutes.
-Following the confirmation of the eighteen participating countries, the draw to determine the running order (R/O) of the contest was held on 1 December 1971 in London, and announced by the BBC at the end of December 1971.
+The contest was held on 25 March, beginning at 21:30 (BST) and lasting 1 hour and 45 minutes.

-Following an introduction pre-recorded video montage of various Edinburgh locations, Moira Shearer was played onto the stage by a fanfare composed by the contest's musical director Malcolm Lockyer; this same fanfare had previously been used in the opening title music of the film Dr. Who and the Daleks, for which Lockyer had provided the score.
-The interval entertainment between the competing songs and the voting segment was a 4-minute segment with pre-recorded footage taken from the 1968 Edinburgh Military Tattoo, featuring the massed pipes and drums of eight Scottish regiments marching to "The Inverness Gathering".
-The prize for the winning artist and songwriters was presented by the previous year's winning artist Séverine; before the Monégasque entry a planned camera cut showed Séverine sitting in the audience, however this shot would become somewhat infamous after she was seen glancing down at her watch in apparent boredom.
+Following an introductory prerecorded video montage of various Edinburgh locations, Shearer was played onto the stage by a fanfare composed by Lockyer, fanfare he had written as the opening title music of the film Dr. Who and the Daleks, which he had scored.
+The interval entertainment between the competing songs and the voting segment was a four-minute segment with footage taken from the 1968 Edinburgh Military Tattoo, featuring the massed pipes and drums of eight Scottish regiments marching to "The Inverness Gathering".
+The prize for the winning artist and songwriters was presented by the previous year's winning artist, Séverine.
+Before the Monégasque entry a planned camera cut showed Séverine sitting in the audience, a shot that became somewhat infamous after she was seen glancing down at her watch in apparent boredom.